andyneff/cuda_sample_docker/README.md

 Now changing versions of cuda, is much... safer.
 The rule is: Your nvidia driver can support up to a specific version of cuda.
 It will also work with versions older than that version, but now newer...
-I do not have a reliable way of knowing the max version.
-It's not documented clearly.
 To make with a specific version of cuda

     make CUDA_VERSION=7.0

+The only reliable way I know to check what the maximum version of cuda your nvidia driver will support is to run the deviceQuery sample cuda program, and look at the final lines.
+Similar to this:

+    deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 7.5, CUDA Runtime Version = 5.5, NumDevs = 3, Device0 = Tesla K20c, Device1 = GeForce GTX 580, Device2 = GeForce GTX 680
+    Result = PASS

+This says that while I'm using cuda 5.5 for this test, My nvidia driver version (352.55 in this case) can support up to cuda 7.5.